StuyPulse/attendance-kiosk/README.md

 StuyPulse Attendance Kiosk
 ==========================

 Attendance kiosk for robotics meetings.
-Designed for the Raspberry Pi 7" touchscreen (800x480 resolution) and the Yokoscan EP8280 barcode scanner.
+Designed for the Raspberry Pi 7" touchscreen (800x480 resolution).
 Built with Electron and React.

 ![Screenshot of app](docs/images/screenshot.png)